• Home

-Depth Pro, is an excellent foundational, zero shot metric depth estimator from Apple ML, nails at creating high resolution, sharp metric depth maps in mere seconds.
+Depth Pro, is an foundational zero shot metric depth estimation model from Apple ML, nails at creating high resolution, sharp monocular metric depth maps in less than a second.
+Depth Pro achieves SOTA results in metric depth and outperfoms its competitors such as Depth Anything V2 and Marigold.

 Imagine reviving those photos of a favorite childhood picnic, stored in your gallery.
 Well, why just imagine?
 With the image editing options in Google Photos, you can transform a still image and bring them to life with live-like motion edits of your choice and cherish those moments.
 The best part is, you don’t essentially need to have the camera metadata info of the original device with which they were shot.
 That’s the power of depth data inferred using modern monocular depth estimation.